Thursday 18 July 2019

 Very fast; 30Vac, 500mA, 8-10V

 The dynamo's output is as originally expected nearly constant current regardless of speed and an open-circuit voltage proportional to the speed of rotation.
+It is evident that the Dynohub operates at a minimal level and the output characteristic very curved rather than what was expected and the current is higher under short circuit condition.

 Test 2; Reverse the polarity of the magnet